danielsaidi/website_danielsaidi/_posts/2020/2020-02-11-apple-watch.md

 ## Architecture

 From the day I started at BookBeat, I've had a long-term plan of taking the iOS architecture to a state where it could power all parts of the Apple ecosystem, from iOS and watchOS to tvOS and macOS.
-This has involved much planning, juggling refactorings with new features and keep the product evolving, while constantly refactor and refining its underlying architecture.
+This has involved much planning, juggling refactorings with new features and keeping the product evolving, while constantly refactoring and refining its underlying architecture.

 Some key parts in this process has been to break up the architecture into smaller frameworks, decoupling components with protocol-driven development, unit testing as much as possible etc. Let's go through these separately.